wu-lee/rushkoff-archive/src/_articles/douglas-rushkoff.md

 **DR:** It was a bit of a fluke, really.
 I don't even know which to call my first book.
 The first book of them all was called _Free Rides_.
 It was someone else's idea -- a Hollywood producer who liked my writing.
 He asked if I'd write the book; he gave me ten grand, and said we could split the proceeds 50/50 or 60/40.
 I didn't think he would get a deal for it, but he had a book agent connected to his film agent who sold the book to Dell.

-AM: What type of promotion did you find yourself having to do?
-Was the publisher good about helping promote the book?
+**AM: What type of promotion did you find yourself having to do?
+Was the publisher good about helping promote the book?**

-know--is trying to get the publisher to use freelance publicists instead of staff.

-MEDIA VIRUS

-REVISED AND UPDATED

-DOUGLAS RUSHKOFF

-Aunter stres
+**DR:** at the time, Dell did nothing for the book.
+They sent out a few for review, but that was about it.
+They asked me to give them some pictures.
+There was no press.
+My first real book, though was _Cyberia_.
+I just wrote a 12-page proposal, the agent sold it in a couple of weeks--to Bantam.
+They cancelled it in 1992 (fearing that the Internet and rave music were passing fads) but then HarperSanFrancisco published it in 1994, with a huge tour and great publicity.
+The secret--if you want to know--is trying to get the publisher to use freelance publicists instead of staff.

-AM: What drove you to begin writing?
+**AM: What drove you to begin writing?
 What keeps you going?
 Do you think there is a future in it for you?
-Do you have anything coming up?
+Do you have anything coming up?**

-DR: What "drove" me to writing sounds so passive.
+**DR:** What "drove" me to writing sounds so passive.
 I drove myself to writing.
 There's stuff I wanted to say, things I wanted to describe in writing that hadn't been described before.
 I think all writing is travel writing of one kind or another.
 I travel in head spaces, emotional places, and cultural places instead of exotic travel spots.
-But the basic job is the same: describe some- thing.
+But the basic job is the same: describe something.
 Tell a story.
-Of course there is

-DR: at the time, Dell did nothing for the book.
-They sent out a few for review, but that was about it.
-They asked me to give them some pictures.
-There was no press.
-My first real book, though was Cyberia.
-I just wrote a 12-page proposal, the agent sold it in a couple of weeks--to Ban- tam.
-They cancelled it in 1992 (fear- ing that the Internet and rave music were passing fads) but then HarperSanFrancisco published it in 1994, with a huge tour and great publicity.
-The secret--if you want to continued on page 26

-more future in it for me.
-I have writ- ten seven books so far, and I have another novel in the works.
+Of course there is more future in it for me.
+I have written seven books so far, and I have another novel in the works.

 continued from page 8